Boys Over Flowers: Characters

 Shigeru is the heiress of the Okawahara Corporation, and Tsukasa's fiance for the arranged marriage created by his mother.
 Tsukasa neither likes nor wants to marry her, although she falls in love with him.
 She also befriends Tsukushi without knowing of her past relationship with Tsukasa.
+She was a student at Eirin Academy.
+Eventually, she came to support Tsukasa's relationship with Tsukushi.